 Of course, since most of those points of articulation are ratchet joints, snapping into place as you move them, the range of poses is somewhat truncated.
 On the other hand, you don't have to worry much about them becoming exceedingly loose over time, so this Johnny Storm will be able to stand up for years to come.

 The sculpt is good, but strange - though you might not notice it alone, put the two Torches next to each other and the Series 2 version is much thinner.
 Johnny's been flattened like a pancake, run over by a steamroller... or maybe Ben just didn't look before he flopped down on the couch.

 Actually, it's more likely the same thing that plagued Johnny's sister Sue: an attempt to give human actors comicbook proportions that's gone awry and left them looking stupid.
+You can combine the two, it just takes work; and this would feel like a sideshow oddity even if this were a purely comic-based toy.
 Though Johnny seems fine from the front, he's way too skinny from the side.

 The Human Torch "flies" thanks to what is possibly the goofiest accessory of all time.
 It's basically a big red gun, sized for a child's hand.
 Johnny fits into a clip at the barrel: squeeze the trigger and the end of the thing spins, twirling Johnny along with it.
 The clip is concealed by some nice flame detailing, and there are two fiery missiles that fire from above the figure's shoulders, but this thing is probably bound for the landfill.